 Hide the food

 Squirrels are constantly scavenging for supplies for the winter months, so hiding all potential sources of food from your garden and property might be the easiest way to prevent them from coming back.
-However, this is difficult, especially if you love birds and installed bird feeders and houses for them.
+However, this is difficult, especially if you love birds and installed hummingbird feeder and houses for them.

 Squirrels are smart animals that will go to extreme lengths to find food, and this means fighting for the seeds in your bird feeder.
 One easy way would be to empty the feeders or place them in areas that are hard to reach by other predators.